Gunboat Capitalism

 Expectations:

-The collaborative lab format has students working in teams generally comprised of 3-9 undergraduates, a faculty or doctoral candidate principal investigator, and an undergraduate team lead.
+The collaborative lab format has students working in teams generally comprised of 3-9 undergraduates and a faculty or doctoral candidate principal investigator.
 More details on the summer REU program can be found here.